 Scripture reading– Psalm 84-85

-Psalm 84 – The Favor of the LORD
+Psalm 84 – The Sanctuary of the LORD

-He remembered with fondness the joy of worshipers making their way “through the valley of Baca” (i.e., of lamentations), and how they strengthened each other in their journey to Zion and the Temple (84:7).
 The psalmist longed to be near the LORD and in His sanctuary.
-He yearned for God to hear his prayers (84:8), and called upon Him to be his “shield” [small shield; protector], and to favor him (84:8-9).
+He yearned for Him to hear his prayers (Psalm 84:8).
+He called on the LORD to be his “shield” [protector] and to favor him Psalm (84:8-9).

-As the psalmist reflected his desire to be in the Temple, and expressed his longing, he wrote of the blessings of spending even one day in the Temple courts as being better than a thousand outside that sacred place.
-He pondered that he “had rather be a doorkeeper [guard] in the house of my God, than to dwell in the tents of wickedness” (Psalm 84:10).
+Reflecting on his longing to be in the sanctuary of the LORD, the psalmist considered the blessings of spending even a day in the courts of the Temple to be better than a thousand days outside that sacred place.
+He stated he would “rather be a doorkeeper [guard] in the house of my God, than to dwell in the tents of wickedness” (Psalm 84:10).

 What an admirable statement from a man who loved the LORD!
-He would rather spend one day in the Temple (the Temple represented God’s presence among His people), than a thousand days any place else (84:10a).
-He would rather be a guard at the threshold of the Temple, than dwell in the palatial tents or company of the wicked (84:10b).
+He would rather spend one day in the Temple (that represented God’s presence among His people) than a thousand days pursuing the pleasures the world affords and the wicked seek (Psalm 84:10a).
+Indeed, he would rather be a guard at the threshold of the Temple than dwell in the palatial tents or company of evil men (Psalm 84:10b).

-Why this longing for worship in the presence of the LORD?
-He believed there was none other like the LORD, Who is “a Sun and Shield,” and that He would not withhold any “good thing…from them that walk uprightly” (84:11).
+Why this longing for worshipping in the presence of the LORD?
+The psalmist believed there was none like the LORD.
+He is “a Sun and Shield,” and He will not withhold any “good thing…from them that walk uprightly” (Psalm 84:11).

-Psalm 84:12 – 12O Lord of hosts, Blessed is the man that trusteth in thee.
+What a blessing to read, “O Lord of hosts, Blessed is the man that trusteth in thee” (Psalm 84:12).

 Psalm 85 – Grace and Peace

-For the sake of brevity, I suggest three points for an outline of Psalm 85.
+For brevity’s sake, I suggest three points as an outline of Psalm 85.